jabirbinabdullah/silsilah/docs/READ_API_CONTRACT.md

 ## Frontend Read Contract
 This contract enumerates the ONLY read queries permitted for frontend consumption.
 No other queries are exposed to the frontend.

+**Note on server-side filtering:** Server-side filtering refers only to authorization and ownership rules.
+Data is never partially filtered for layout, performance, or presentation reasons.

 ### Query: getTreeRenderData(treeId)
 - Name: `getTreeRenderData`
 - Input parameters: